shift-happens-benchmark/icml-2022/docs/source/call_for_papers.rst

 - state if there are special requirements on the models to be evaluated,
 - detail the evaluation procedure,
 - outline how evaluation outputs can be interpreted,
-- provide a short analysis how the task is challenging for some existing models,
+- provide a short analysis how the task is challenging for some existing models (including the relevant provided ones),
 - and establish context within related works.

 The report should be limited to at most 4 pages without references, but can include an Appendix, for example including additional sample images and technical details.